 Once you use it, it becomes contaminated and shouldn't be used again.
 Saturate a cotton ball with it and apply thoroughly.
 Let air dry.
 Does Listerine really work for this?

 My husband uses listerine for his toe nailfungus and is working great.
 He has a bottle of listerine that he uses ONLY for this purpose.
-He put a little in a dish and uses a cotton ball to apply. and discards all after each use. (he does save the dish for the next use) He does this morning and evening and is having good results.
-Hope it works for you.
+He put a little in a dish and uses a cotton ball to apply.

 I used it and it worked I put some on right after I showered everyday with a q tip for weeks I could not seeing paying the price for the med at the store and a friend told me Listerine works and it did.